P3PWD: Background

 The P3PWD Party List ran in the 2022 House of Representatives elections managing to secure a single seat.
 The party listed Grace Yaneza, Ira Paulo Pozon, Marianne Heidi Fullon, Peter Jonas David, and Lili Grace Tiangco as its official nominees while former Commission on Elections commissioner Rowena Guanzon was actively involved in the organization's campaigning.
 P3PWD aims to represent the interest of persons with disabilities (PWDs) and patients.

 Guanzon announced herself as the presumptive representative for P3PWD, despite not being on the organization's official nominees list.
 At that time, the Commission on Elections stated that it has also not received any documents for substitution that would make Guanzon eligible to fill in P3PWD's seat.

 On June 14, 2022, all five of the party's official nominees resigned, with three of the nominees citing personal reasons.
 The party submitted a certificate of nomination to the COMELEC that day, comprising Rowena Guanzon, Rosalie Garcia, Cherrie Belmonte-Lim, Donnabel Tenorio, and Rodolfo Villar Jr.

 Acting COMELEC spokesperson Rex Laudiangco confirmed that the COMELEC has received their new certificate of nomination, stating that the "matter is subject to the deliberation of the Commission en banc".

 On June 15, the COMELEC en banc allowed Guanzon to sit as the party's first nominee.

+In 2024, the Supreme Court barred Guanzon from taking her congressional office by nullifying her nomination, citing grave abuse of discretion by COMELEC in approving her substitution past the designated deadline.
+The High Tribunal also declared null and void Rosalie J. Garcia, Cherie B. Belmonte-Lim, Donnabel C. Tenorio, and Rodolfo B. Villar's nominations.